XDai-bris/gwas2vcf/README.md

 bcftools index -s ./ref/dbsnp.v153.hg38.numeric.vcf.gz | head
 ```

-The `--alias {alias_file}` option can only be used to remap chromosome names in GWAS summary statistics.
+The `--alias {alias_file}` option can be used to remap chromosome names in GWAS summary statistics.

 ---